-Federal Financial Aid-Title IV Funding
+Federal Financial Aid- Title IV Funding

-Pell Grants - Pell Grants provide need-based grant aid, and are generally available to students whose Expected Family Contribution on the FAFSA is \$5198 or less, although final eligibility depends on individual circumstances.
+Pell Grants - Pell Grants provide need-based grant aid, and are generally available to students whose Expected Family Contribution on the FAFSA is \$5,235 or less, although final eligibility depends on individual circumstances.
 Pell Grants do not require repayment.
-Part-time students are eligible for Pell grants.
+Students enrolled less than full time may still be eligible for Pell grants.